 As you can see above, the Algonquin Meijer’s shelves are a mix of old and new Natural Instincts boxes at the moment.
 The browns are also slightly less stocked now, thanks to me…

 Next stop: CVS/pharmacy.
-Natural Instincts is on sale 2-for-$14 this week.
+Natural Instincts was on sale 2-for-$14..
 My Algonquin CVS was a treasure trove of old Natural Instincts — not a new green box in sight!
 They even had some of the now-discontinued shades of Brass Free Brunette, which I always like to have on hand in case things start to go a little too red or golden.
 I used my remaining $5-off-2 coupons, as well as all of my $2 coupons, grabbing these for $4.50 and $5 per box.

 Plus, CVS has the added bonus of their ongoing “Buy 7 boxes of haircolor, get the 8th free” sale, so I’ll get a coupon on my next visit for another free box.
 (Which of course I’ll pick up sooner than later!)